 People living in present-day Mexico have used Mayahuel’s blood, which they call aguamiel (“honey water”), for thousands of years.
-Distilling the sticky substance yields tequila or mezcal, while fermenting it produces the lesser-known drink pulque.
+Fermenting and distilling the agave plant’s core yields tequila or mezcal, while fermenting the sap produces the lesser-known drink pulque.

 Tlachiqueros, who harvest the liquid, initiate the fermentation process by cutting out the center of the agave plant.
 Pulque has a short life: The sugars typically take just 3–6 hours to ferment and spoil within a few days.
 For this reason, the drink isn’t readily available outside Mexico, like its distilled cousins.

 The milky beverage contains only 2–8 percent alcohol, but don’t be fooled.
 Donnie Masterson, an expert in Mexican cuisine, says pulque doesn’t get you drunk, but then “you get up to leave and realize your legs don’t really work right.
 Your mind is completely clear, but your body doesn’t work.”